Karma Karnak, Luxor, Egypt - Karma Club

 Colosseum Of Memnon

-In the West Bank of Luxor Egypt, two magnificent twin statues image of pharaoh Amenhotep III and two smaller statues carved by his feet (one being his wife and the other his mother), stands graciously in the horizon of the magnificent Luxor horizons.
+In the West Bank of Luxor, Egypt, two magnificent twin statues of pharaoh Amenhotep III and two smaller statues carved by his feet (one being his wife and the other his mother), stands graciously on the horizon of the magnificent Luxor horizons.
 The two statues, each measuring 60 feet tall, stands in the entrance of Amenhotep III’s mortuary temple.
-They are famously named by the name of Colossi of Memnon due to a phenomenon produced by one of the statues after an earthquake.
+They are famously named as the Colossi of Memnon due to a phenomenon produced by one of the statues after an earthquake.

 Hatshepsut Temple